 I wish I were tougher, but I’m easily hurt.
 I guess that’s because I’m so shocked when anyone points out how imperfect I am, since I consider myself the best me I can be.
 I mean, I’m doing all the right things, as far as I know.
 I’m not trying to be bad, stupid or late.
 I should be getting A’s for effort, not criticism, distrust and rejection for failure.
-I wish others could see me the way I see me, as always innocent.
-But they have a different view of me from where they sit, I guess we all have different views of one another, and that’s why we so easily hurt one another, but God’s Word has a way out of the offenses we so often experience.
+I wish others could see me the way I see me, as always innocent, but they have a different view of me from where they sit.
+I guess we all have different views of one another, and that’s why we so easily hurt one another, but God’s Word has a way out of the offenses we so often experience.
 He has a way through the pain and onto toughness and freedom, I just oftentimes forget the way, and I’m guessing sometimes you do to.
-So let’s consider 8 ways to toughen up and to become less easily offended:
+So join me as I consider 8 ways to toughen up and to become less easily offended: